 There is no formula to calculate non-economic damages because these losses do not have a specific monetary value.
 Lawyers generally determine the amount of non-economic damages you should request by comparing your life before and after the accident.

-For example, if someone loses mobility in the lower body, he or she may experience inconvenience and discomfort while getting accustomed to being paralyzed.
+For example, if someone loses mobility in the lower body, they may experience inconvenience and discomfort while getting accustomed to being paralyzed.
 Additionally, the injured party may need a mobility aid such as a wheelchair that prevents him or her from enjoying certain activities.

 If the injured person’s bedroom is on the second floor of the house, moving up and down the stairs every day can be difficult.
 Your legal counsel can incorporate anything that negatively impacts your life emotionally and socially into your non-economic losses.
 A determined truck accident lawyer at Berry Law can ensure these losses are reflected in the settlement demand or drunk driving lawsuit.